-DISC General Characteristics
+Your DISC General Characteristics

-The narration below serves as a general overview of your behavioral tendencies.
-It sets the stage for the report which follows, and provides a framework for understanding and reflecting on your results.
-We've occasionally provided some coaching ideas so that you can leverage your strengths whenever possible to maximize your personal success.
+The narration below serves as a general overview of your behavioral tendencies as a framework for understanding and reflecting on your DISC results.
+We've occasionally provided some coaching ideas so that you can leverage your strengths whenever possible to maximize your personal effectiveness.